rakotomandimby/code-ai.nvim/lua/ai/common-system-instructions.md

   - Always format your response using Markdown.
   - **Always** start answer with a Markdown "header 1" line (starting with "# ") summarizing the task in one sentence.
+  - **Always** use "info strings" for code blocks in order to enable syntax highlighting.

 # Final Reminder (Hard Rule)

 - Always return the **full content** of any modified or updated file.
 - Always start with the summary of the task in a Markdown's "header 1" line.
+- Always use info strings for code blocks.
+- Always talk in first person singular present tense for explanations.